-Landing pages, also called squeeze pages, are one of the most misunderstood pieces of the online marketing process.
+Landing pages, also called squeeze pages or opt-in pages are one of the most misunderstood pieces of the online marketing process.
 Too often a landing page is simply tossed together to promote or sell a marketer’s latest product or freebie.
-But landing pages have a very specific purpose and if they don’t entice the reader and cause them to press the ever important opt-in button, no one will ever see the freebie or buy the offer.
+But successful landing pages have a very specific purpose and if they don’t entice the reader and cause them to press the ever important opt-in button, no one will ever see the freebie or buy the offer.

-Today we’re talking all things landing pages, squeeze pages, and the ever important opt-in form.
+Today we’re talking all things landing pages, squeeze pages, and opt-in forms.
 What they are, how you set them up and what makes them either irresistible or a complete mess.

 Landing Pages and Opt-in Forms go hand in hand.
 A landing page is where your clients LAND when following a link.
 An opt-in form is the place they actually enter their email address.
 Collecting these email addresses is how you’ll build your list.